If you go to Amazon now, you’ll find many grow lights that are labeled 2000K, 3000K, 4000K, etc.

 You could have two LED grow lights that have the same color temperature but different spectrums and wavelength intensities.

-LED grow light manufacturers will usually provide you the with Kelvin ratings of the polychromatic diodes that their LED panels are made up of.
+LED grow light manufacturers will usually provide you with Kelvin ratings of the polychromatic diodes that their LED panels are made up of.

 For that reason, using Kelvin measurements with LED grow lights is usually not very helpful.

-Even with HID and fluorescent lamps, looking Kelvin ratings can be a fast way of assessing grow their performance, but it isn’t accurate.
+Even with HID and fluorescent lamps, looking at Kelvin ratings can be a fast way of assessing grow their performance, but it isn’t accurate.

 So, what’s better than Kelvin ratings for spectrum assessment?
 Spectrum charts.

-The Advantages of Using Grow Light Spectrum Charts Over Kelvin Ratings
+The Advantages Of Using Grow Light Spectrum Charts Over Kelvin Ratings

 On the horizontal axis of spectrum charts, you’ll find a distribution of the wavelengths, and on the vertical axis, you’ll see the intensity of each wavelength.